LetteraUnica/AP-Exam/Report.md

     return {k: [item[0] for item in list(d.items()) if item[1].count(k) >= 1] for k in new_keys}
 ```

 The use of list comprehensions helped  to make the code as efficient and short as possible.
 A first one was exploited to extract the new keys from the original dictionary: the list of the extracted values (that is, the new keys) contains all the elements of all the values of the original dictionary, thus many repetitions probably occur in it.
 To avoid them, a set of all the new keys is created out of the aforementioned extracted list, using the `set()` function.
-The function then returns a dictionary: the keys are taken from the previously created set and the values are lists made of those keys of the original dictionary whose values contained the new at least once.
+The function then returns a dictionary: the keys are taken from the previously created set and the values are lists made of those keys of the original dictionary whose associated values contained the new key at least once.